-The Fall 2020 semester begins on August 31st with REMOTE COURSES that contain the same content as on-campus offerings.
+The Spring 2021 semester begins on Tuesday, January 19 with REMOTE COURSES that contain the same content as on-campus offerings.
 English, Communication, and Film/Media classes will be taught through Blackboard with enhanced learning from a variety of other creative, educational and social platforms.

 Students will NEED the following technologies: